Conference Video Production

 These features are part of the Pro package, and can be added to this package.

-Slide record
+Slide capture

 Additional cameras